Why Are Cats Called Pussy Cats?

 How Cats Became Known as Pussycats

-The Origins of the Word “Pussycat” How Cats Became Known as Pussycats?
+Pussy Cat Origin: How Cats Became Known as Pussycats?

-It is believed that the word “pussy” was introduced into the English language in the fifteenth century from the word “puss” in German, which means cat.
-The entire term “pussycat” was first reported to be used in the 18th century.
 It is the altered form of “puceat” which means to break wind.
 One hypothesis is that since our felines can be very bloated (from licking themselves and swallowing hairballs), the term’s altered version stuck to our gassy pets.
 “Puceat” comes from the old French word “pucer” which means fleas, so sailors used to call their flea-infested cats “pussies”.

 Puss is often spoken twice to create a call name for a cat (puss-puss).
 It is also hypothesized that the word “pussy cat” may come from this.